ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 OneDrive for Business | OneDrive is a file hosting and file synchronisation solution.
 Microsoft Teams | Teams is a cloud hosted unified communications platform.
 It provides chat, meetings, file storage, and application integrations.
 Power Platform | The Power Platform includes PowerApps, Power BI, and Microsoft Flow.
-Security and Compliance | Office 365 provides Security and Compliance tools which can be utilised to implement an organisation’s Information Management Policy and to assist with information governance.
+Security and Compliance | Office 365 provides Security and Compliance tools which can be utilised to implement an organisation's Information Management Policy and to assist with information governance.
 Exchange Online Protection | Exchange Online protection is a cloud hosted email security service (Mail Gateway) that acts to filter spam and scan for viruses on email entering and leaving Exchange Online.
 Office 365 Advanced Threat Protection (ATP) | Office 365 ATP is a cloud-based mail threat protection service.
 The service provides protection against unknown malware and viruses through the use of robust zero-day protection and inclusion of features to safeguard an organisation from harmful links in real time.